meltedlilacs/meltedlilacs.github.io/blog/_posts/2018-2-9-hello-world-im-lilac.md

 I eventually got so fed up with my cautious approach that I came out on Facebook just to get it out of the way.
 This meant that some people learned of my identity online who really deserved an in-person conversation, but I was emotionally exhausted from coming out again and again.
 So this time I'm doing things differently.
 I'm not going to be cautious or slow.

 Hello world, I'm Lilac.
-I use the pronouns they/them/theirs and she/her/hers.
+I use the pronouns she/her/hers or they/them/theirs.

 Initially I was looking for an androgynous name, but after reading through lengthy lists of names online, I felt somewhat uninspired.
 So I branched out into slightly more femme names, and after considering other names in similar genres, a friend suggested Lilac.